 Because of ample rainfall in the eastern U.S., there is not an acceptable year-round soil test to predict the amount of nitrogen that will become available to plants over the course of a growing season.
-A soil's nitrogen supplying capacity depends on the microbial breakdown of organic matter and the conversion of the nitrogen in organic matter to the ammonium and nitrate form (called mineral nitrogen).
-Since this conversion process depends on the highly variable factors of soil temperature and moisture, it is very hard to predict.
-Nitrate-nitrogen is the form most commonly used by plants, though some can use ammonium nitrogen for part or all of their requirements.
+A soil's nitrogen supplying capacity depends on the microbial breakdown of organic matter and the conversion of the nitrogen in organic matter to the ammonium and nitrate forms (called mineral nitrogen).
+Since this conversion process depends on the highly variable factors of soil temperature and moisture, it is very difficult to predict.
+Nitrate nitrogen is the form most commonly used by plants, though some can use ammonium nitrogen for part or all of their requirements.
 Nitrate is also the most easily leached of all nutrients, since the soil has almost no capacity to hold it.
-Measurements of mineral nitrogen are useful for some crops during the growing season, but not during the normal spring or fall sampling period.
-Corn and potato crops have separate nitrogen testing programs run during the growing season to address nitrogen management.
+Measurements of mineral nitrogen are most meaningful during the growing season, but not during early spring or late fall sampling periods.

-The nitrogen recommendation you receive is usually based on the assumption that there will be little or no net nitrogen release from the soil over the next growing season.
-The nitrogen recommended is the full seasonal requirement needed to support a high average yield from the requested crop.
-Adjustments are made in some cases.
-For instance, plowing down an actively growing legume crop can provide from 50 to 100 pounds nitrogen per acre to the following crop.
-If you have indicated that the previous crop contained a high percentage of legumes, you will be reminded to decrease the recommended nitrogen by an appropriate amount.
+The baseline nitrogen recommendation you receive is usually based on the full seasonal requirement needed to support high yield from the requested crop.
+Then adjustments to the baseline recommendation are made for a variety of different situations.
+For instance, a home garden soil with an optimum organic matter level should provide most of the nitrogen needed over the next growing season.
+Home gardeners are reminded to reduce the recommended nitrogen accordingly.
 Additional information on nitrogen adjustments and nitrogen fertilizer application appear below in the Management Recommendations section.